ChiefChippy2/COCBot/README.md

 ### Other errors

 > Feel free to Google the error if it is related to puppeteer, or create an issue here.
 Chrome detection isn't perfect and could error for some.

+# Contributing

+Feel free to contribute, but make sure you've linted your code with eslint following the rules config and pre-tested the code.